Ahiarmiut: Apology by the Government of Canada

 In 2018 the Ahiarmiut and the Canadian government came to a settlement agreement of $5 million for forced relocations of the Ahiarmiut between 1949 and 1959.
 On January 22, 2019, the Canadian Government formally apologized to 21 survivors and their families in Arviat.
 Nunavut.
 Minister of Crown-Indigenous Relations Carolyn Bennett delivered the apology in the community, saying the forced relocations were because of a "colonial mindset" and caused "indignity, starvation and death":This apology is a tribute to their spirits and their memories.
 It is also an opportunity for all Canadians to learn about and reflect upon a dark chapter in our history.
 I humbly and sincerely offer these words to all Ahiarmiut past and present.
 We are sorry.Bennett also apologized for the amount of time it took to get an apology—when the legal claim was first filed, 27 relocated Ahiarmiut were still alive, at the time of the apology there were only 21.

 Media coverage

 A photo of Stephen Angulalik and his wives appeared in Life magazine, in October 1937.
-An Ennadai Lake family were on the cover of the February 27, 1956, issue of Life magazine, with the caption "Stone Age Survivors", selected by the magazine as representing the most primitive of the Canadian Inuit.
+An Ennadai Lake consisting of Mary Ayaq Anowtalik and Luke Anowtalik family were on the cover of the February 27, 1956, issue of Life magazine, with the caption "Stone Age Survivors", selected by the magazine as representing the most primitive of the Canadian Inuit.
 (King, 1998).

 Decades later, Ahiarmiut again gained attention in Ihalmio Elisapee (née Nurrahaq) Karetak's 2000 (English) and 2002 (Inuktitut) documentaries about her people's struggle and starvation during their 1950s relocation and the story of her mother Kikkik at Henik Lake.